Paul Binder

-Paul Binder (born October 19, 1942) is the founder, founding artistic director and former ringmaster of the Big Apple Circus.
+Paul Lewis Binder (born October 19, 1942) is the founder, founding artistic director, and former ringmaster of the Big Apple Circus.

 Early life and education

 Binder was born on October 19, 1942, in Brooklyn, New York to a Jewish family.
-He graduated with a bachelor's degree from Dartmouth College in 1963 and MBA from Columbia University in 1967.
+He graduated with a bachelor's degree in medieval history from Dartmouth College in 1963 and MBA from Columbia University in 1967.
 At Dartmouth, he had his first show business experience as an improv comedian with the Dartmouth Players.
-One of Dartmouth's educational philosophies was a belief in community service, which Binder embraced with the Big Apple Circus' community programs.
+One of Dartmouth's educational philosophies was a belief in community service, which Binder later embraced with the Big Apple Circus' community programs.
+In 1971, Binder joined the San Francisco Mime Troupe, where he learned to juggle.

 Big Apple Circus

-Binder became known in New York City for his juggling abilities, but he sought a larger audience.
-With this in mind, he set to tour around Europe, bringing in his performing instruments with him.

-Binder was a street artist when he and Michael Christensen decided to make circus performing their profession.
-At the time, they were in Kent, England.
-They made their living as street performers, traveling from London to Istanbul.
-Soon after, they finalized an accord to tour France with the Nouveau Cirque de Paris.
+Binder was a street performer in Europe when he and Michael Christensen, whom he met while both were with the San Francisco Mime Troupe, decided to make circus performing their profession.
+At the time, they were in Kent, England, where they polished their act in barn over 10 days.
+They made their living as street performers, traveling through cities from London to Istanbul over the course of 18 months.

+In 1976, they finalized an accord with Annie Fratellini and Pierre Étaix to tour France with their new traveling show, the Nouveau Cirque de Paris.
+Binder would later eulogize Fratellini, saying, "She harkened back to the golden age of clowning in France.
+If there had been no Annie Fratellini, there would be no Big Apple Circus.
+She brought us to her circus and showed us the beauty of the intimate theatrical circus, and that was the inspiration for our circus."
 Along with Christensen, Binder also participated in the famed Casino de Paris, as well as on French television shows.

-Binder founded the Big Apple Circus, with Christensen later being named co-founder, after they returned from Europe in 1977.